-Uttar Pradesh Teacher Eligibility Test (UPTET) is a state-level sarkari exam that takes place once in a year for the appointment of primary (Classes 1-5) and upper primary (Classes 6-8) level teachers in the schools of Uttar Pradesh.
+Uttar Pradesh Teacher Eligibility Test (UPTET) is a state-level Sarkari exam that takes place once a year for the appointment of primary (Classes 1-5) and upper primary (Classes 6-8) level teachers in the schools of Uttar Pradesh.
 The test is led by the Uttar Pradesh Basic Education Board (UPBEB).
 The test consists of 2 papers where Paper 1 is intended for instructors of Classes 1-5 and Paper 2 is for those who intend to become teachers for Classes 6-8.
 These are offline tests.

 - Candidates should have graduated in any domain.

 - Candidates should be between 18 and 35 years old.

 The Maharashtra State Eligibility Test (MH SET) exam is conducted by Savitribai Phule Pune University (UNIPUNE) for teacherships in universities/colleges of Maharashtra and Goa.
 It is pivotal to note that exams are carried out in 32 subjects under the faculties of Arts, Commerce, Science, Management, Law, Social Sciences, Education and Physical Education.

 - An applicant can apply for any of the subjects mentioned above.
 As the official website states, "...candidates who have already qualified in one subject will not be allowed to appear again for the same subject in SET.”